BACHELOR OF SCIENCE IN NURSING (BSN)

 Director, UBC School of Nursing is responsible for all aspects of academic, personnel and fiscal operation of the School of Nursing.
 This responsibility involves close liaison with the Dean, Faculty of Applied Science as well as with other levels of UBC, health authority and government offices.
 Dr. Campbell works closely with the Associate Directors of the Graduate and Undergraduate Programs as well as the School’s research program to ensure that UBC nursing students receive the highest level of education possible.

 The associate director is responsible for the overall strategic management and resourcing of the undergraduate program and has particular responsibilities for admissions, curriculum development and evaluation, and student progressions.
 The associate director reports to the director.

-The Program coordinator is responsible for the overall operational management of the BSN program with particular responsibilities for the day to day management of the program and support of course leaders, teachers and students.
-The Program Coordinator works under the direction of the Associate Director and Director, and is a first point of contact for course leaders with issues relating to student progression, or other course related operational matters.
+The Program Coordinator is responsible for the overall operational management of the BSN program with particular responsibilities for the day-to-day management of the program and support of course leaders, teachers and students.
+The Program Coordinator works under the direction of the Associate Director and Director and is one of the first points of contact for course leaders with issues relating to student progression, or other course-related operational matters.